Overworked medical scientists warn of burnout as testing requirements increase

 The severe shortage in recruitment and retention could become a national crisis amid the need for increased levels of testing in the coming months, medical scientists have warned.

-Almost 62,000 tests were processed across 46 labs last week, according to HSE head Paul Reid, with more than 850,000 tests carried out since the outbreak of the pandemic.
-The HSE has the capacity to carry out 100,000 tests per week if needed, with turnaround times falling, Green Party leader Eamon Ryan claimed.
+Almost 62,000 tests were processed across 46 labs last week, according to HSE head Paul Reid, with over 850,000 tests carried out since the outbreak of the pandemic.
+The HSE has the capacity to carry out 100,000 tests per week if needed, with turnaround times falling, Green Party leader Eamon Ryan said.

 Social media has been awash with testimonies from medical scientists in recent days who say the level of Covid-19 testing in Irish hospitals cannot be sustained unless testing of other samples is to diminish.
 It is at breaking point, according to one prominent medical scientist, while others have described working 14-hour shifts on some days.